rudolfochrist/migrator/README.txt

      But only if `allow-deletions' is non-nil.
 If the new schema requires a column/table to be deleted and `allow-deletions' is nil this function will signal an error.

+  `directory' must contain a `schema.sql' file that gets loaded.
+Optionally `directory' can contain a `pre.sql' and `post.sql' hooks to do some pre or post works, like data migrations etc.

 5 AUTHOR